leocwlam/system-service/README.md

       } else {
         this.conn = conn

-        // config the mq consume to call this.systemService.processMessage this.on_open = MQConnect(conn, this.queueName, this.systemService.processMessage)
+        // config the mq consume to call this.service().processMessage this.on_open = MQConnect(conn, this.queueName, this.service().processMessage)
       }
     })
   }